pirogram/pirogram-content/books/programming-with-python/025-list-of-values/topics/020-organizing-values-as-list.md

   print(files)
 --- |
-  You create a list by surrounding the values with square brackets (`[]`).
-If you look at this code, we created a list with 4 file names and we assigned that list to the variable `files`.
-When we print `files`, we see that it shows up as a list of values.
+  In this example, we created a list of files.
+Each filename was separated by comma (`,`) and surrounded by `[]`.
+This is pretty much how you create a list.
+Take a bunch of values, separate them by comma, surround them by `[]` and you are done.

   If you think about it, a list is also a type of value.
 List is also called a data structure since it binds data (or values) in a structure.
 In this case, we took four individual values (`'students.xls'`, `'expenses.xls'`, `'lease.doc'` and `'todo.txt'`) and put them in a list structure.
 All this will become clearer as we go along.